• Home

 * Based on workplace non-clinical performance management intervention

-Meanwhile, click here and find out what exactly coaching is
+Find out what exactly coaching is.

 In the workplace, a manager wears different leadership hats at different times and situations.
 If you are the manager who has mastered both directive and non-directive communication styles, you have an edge to instruct, influence, and inspire your people.